lindseypgill/hdoc-guide/hdoc-guide/overview.md

 ## 1. Content Development

 The primary capability of any documentation system is facilitating the creation of content.
 When developing Hornbill Docs content, your work unit is a **HDocBook**.
 Each Book is a separate, stand-alone project.
-The source content for a Book is simply made up of a folder structure containing a any number of documents which can be authored in Markdown, or as custom HTML.
+The source content for a Book is simply made up of a folder structure containing any number of documents which can be authored in Markdown, or as custom HTML.
 This structure is called HDocBook.
 The workload for content creation is designed around standard, easy to use development tools and plugins, and the ability to accurately preview your content during the content development process.
 Some documentation (for example, APIs and other content that is defined in metadata such as XML or JSON) can be automatically extracted from source code comments or markup.

 ## 2. Build and Publish